chino/greasemonkey-scripts/README.md

 greasemonkey-scripts
 ====================

 Greasemonkey scripts I use for Firefox and Chrome.

-Note that chrome doesn't support @require hence I chose so far to use straight js (I know there is ways around this).
+Note: Chrome doesn't support @require hence I chose so far to use straight js even though there is ways around it.